MicrosoftDocs/win32/desktop-src/FileIO/createiocompletionport.md

 ---
-Description: 'Creates an input/output (I/O) completion port and associates it with a specified file handle, or creates an I/O completion port that is not yet associated with a file handle, allowing association at a later time.' ms.assetid: '40cb47fc-7b15-47f6-bee2-2611d4686053'
+Description: Creates an input/output (I/O) completion port and associates it with a specified file handle, or creates an I/O completion port that is not yet associated with a file handle, allowing association at a later time. ms.assetid: 40cb47fc-7b15-47f6-bee2-2611d4686053
 title: CreateIoCompletionPort function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CreateIoCompletionPort function